nickfargo/prochan/src/index.coffee.md

 > (…) → boolean

-Predicate typically used immediately after a `yield receive(...)` channel operation, to report whether that channel is now **done**, i.e. both *closed* and *empty*.

-When used after a `yield send(...)` operation, returns the negation of the yielded boolean value.
+Predicate typically called immediately after a `yield receive(...)` channel operation to report whether that channel is now **done**, i.e. both *closed* and *empty*.
+When called after a `yield send(...)` channel operation, returns the negation of the yielded boolean value, i.e., whether the channel is now **closed**.

 Arguments are always ignored.

-Idiomatically useful for expressions that iterate over a series of `receive` operations, e.g.:
+Idiomatic usage includes calling `final` with a channel operation and assigment as its (ignored) argument expression, e.g.:

 > `while ( !final( value = yield receive( channel ) ) ) {...}`